Spring Break Travel Safety

 If you plan to drive at any point on Spring Break, make sure you’re well-rested and focused on the task at hand.
 Never get behind the wheel if you’ve been partaking in mind-altering substances.
 Drugs and alcohol can linger in your system the morning following a night of fun, so take advantage of ride-sharing services and taxis if you have any doubt about your sobriety level.

 No matter what you have planned for Spring Break, a little bit of research and preparation can go a long way to ensure a safe trip.
 After all, vacation is about relaxing, and the last thing you’ll want to deal with is an accident or traffic ticket.
 Should you find yourself in a legal conundrum, though, Lawsuit Info Center has the resources you need to salvage a Spring Break gone wrong.
-Use our car accident calculator to understand how much your settlement could be worth, or simply call 877-810-4067 to connect with an experienced car accident attorney in your area.
+Use our car accident calculator to understand how much your car accident settlement could be worth.